artsince/draggable-table/README.md

     }
 }
 ```
-* onselected: the style class to be applied on the row clicked. the previous clicked row will lose this class definition.
+* _onselected_: the style class to be applied on the row clicked. the previous clicked row will lose this class definition.
-* ondragstart: the style class to be applied on the row being dragged.
+* _ondragstart_: the style class to be applied on the row being dragged.
 It is removed once the drag is over.
-* ondraggedover: the style to be applied on the row the dragged row is over. it is removed when on the drag exit.
+* _ondraggedover_: the style to be applied on the row the dragged row is over. it is removed when on the drag exit.
-* ondraggedoverfrombottom: this style class is added in addition to ```ondraggedover``` when the dragged row is originally below this row. removed on drag exit.
+* _ondraggedoverfrombottom_: this style class is added in addition to ```ondraggedover``` when the dragged row is originally below this row. removed on drag exit.

 Finally, you can listen to drag actions like this: